xyliatgithub/EN650.601/assignment2/module1/README.md

 sudo openssl req -new -x509 -key /etc/ssl/private/ca.key -out /etc/ssl/ca.crt
 ```

-It will ask you to key in information such as country name and organizaton name.
-If you did modify default values in previous steps, just leave it blank if values inside those brackets are the same as your expectation.
-Note that no server will be setup on **ca** node, so you can set whatever common name you like.
-However, when it comes to **ws** node, the common name should be consistent with your configuration.
+In "openssl.cnf", the location of "ca.crt" is speicified as $dir, which is equivalent to "/etc/ssl" as stated in line 42.
+When generating certificates, it will ask you to key in information such as country name and organizaton name.
+If you did modify default values in previous steps, just leave it blank if values inside those brackets are the same as what you expect.
+Since no server will be setup on **ca** node, you can set whatever common name you like.
+However, the common name you set for **ws** later should be consistent with your configuration.

 ```sh
 root@ca:/etc/ssl# openssl req -new -x509 -key /etc/ssl/private/cakey.pem -out /etc/ssl/ca.crt